ericsonga/APCSAReview/_sources/ArrayBasics/aLoopBackToFront.rst

       public static void main (String[] args)
       {
-         int[] theArray = {1,2,3,-1,-2};
+         int[] theArray = {-30, -5, 8, 23, 46}
          ArrayWorker worker = new ArrayWorker(theArray);
-         worker.printValues();
-         worker.multAll(2);
-         worker.printValues();
+         System.out.println(worker.getIndexLastSmaller(50));
+         System.out.println(worker.getIndexLastSmaller(30));
+         System.out.println(worker.getIndexLastSmaller(10));
+         System.out.println(worker.getIndexLastSmaller(0));
+         System.out.println(worker.getIndexLastSmaller(-20));
+         System.out.println(worker.getIndexLastSmaller(-30));
       }
    }

 .. note::

    Notice that if the array is a field of the ArrayWorker class you must create an ArrayWorker object in the main method.
-You don't have to pass the array to the multAll method like you do if the method is static.
+You don't have to pass the array to the ``getIndexLastSmaller`` method like you do if the method is static.
 The object already has the array as a field and any object method has access to it.

 You can step through execution of this code using the Java Visualizer by clicking on the following `link1 <http://cscircles.cemc.uwaterloo.ca/java_visualize/#code=public+class+ArrayWorker%0A%7B%0A+++private+int%5B+%5D+values%3B%0A%0A+++public+ArrayWorker(int%5B%5D+theValues)%0A+++%7B%0A++++++values+%3D+theValues%3B%0A+++%7D%0A%0A+++public+void+multAll(int+amt)%0A+++%7B%0A+++++for+(int+i+%3D+0%3B+i+%3C+values.length%3B+i%2B%2B)%0A+++++%7B%0A+++++++values%5Bi%5D+%3D+values%5Bi%5D+*+amt%3B%0A+++++%7D+//+end+for+loop%0A+++%7D+//+end+method%0A%0A+++public+void+printValues()%0A+++%7B%0A+++++for+(int+val+%3A+values+)%0A+++++%7B%0A+++++++System.out.print(val+%2B+%22,+%22)%3B%0A+++++%7D%0A+++++System.out.println()%3B%0A+++%7D%0A+++%0A+++public+static+void+main+(String%5B%5D+args)%0A+++%7B%0A++++++int%5B%5D+theArray+%3D+%7B1,2,3,-1,-2%7D%3B%0A++++++ArrayWorker+worker+%3D+new+ArrayWorker(theArray)%3B%0A++++++worker.printValues()%3B%0A++++++worker.multAll(2)%3B%0A++++++worker.printValues()%3B%0A+++%7D%0A%7D&mode=display&curInstr=0>`_